mrudden/michaelrudden.com-2019/README.md

 ## Speaking engagements

-Michael has presented at Tanium Converge on building a global discovery and remediation program for monitoring and improving endpoint security agent coverage througout a multinational enterprise.
+Michael has presented at Tanium Converge on building a global discovery and remediation program for monitoring and improving endpoint security agent coverage throughout a multinational enterprise.

 He is always looking for good speaking opportunities, especially within the technology community.